 Although Bitcoin has become more widely used over the past decade, it has a long way to go before it becomes a mainstream currency.
 In the long run, it may become more of a financial asset than a means of purchase.

-This contract transaction then appears on the Ethereum blockchain.
-And similar to the Bitcoin blockchain, the ethereum blockchain can also be used for payments and monetary transactions.
+Similar to the Bitcoin blockchain, the Ethereum blockchain can also be used for payments and monetary transactions.
 Ethereum tokens are the cryptocurrency used for transacting on the Ethereum blockchain.

 How Ethereum Is Made

-Similar to Bitcoin mining, Ethereum uses a Proof of Work (PoW) algorithm—coded transactions for each new block made by miners—to keep its blockchain running and to create new tokens.
-However, the team is testing and considering changing to a Proof of Stake algorithm.
+Similar to Bitcoin mining, Ethereum uses a proof-of-work (PoW) algorithm — coded transactions for each new block of data confirmed by miners — to keep its blockchain running and to create new tokens.
+However, Ethereum has announced a plan to migrate to a proof-of-stake (PoS) algorithm.

-Unlike Bitcoin, the total amount of Ethereum is not stagnant.
+Unlike Bitcoin, the total number of ETH is not fixed.
 Instead, the amount mined grows and shrinks based on demand.
-Currently there is a limit of 18 million ETH that can be mined each year.
+Currently there is a limit of about 18 million ETH that can be mined each year, simply based on the amount of time it takes for miners to confirm transactions.

 Buying and Using Ethereum